Syndax Pharmaceuticals (SNDX) Gains But Lags Market: What You Should Know

-Heading into today, shares of the biopharmaceutical company had gained 12.11% over the past month, outpacing the Medical sector's loss of 0.85% and the S&P 500's gain of 6.27% in that time.
+Prior to today's trading, shares of the biopharmaceutical company had gained 10.54% over the past month.
+This has outpaced the Medical sector's loss of 1.75% and the S&P 500's gain of 5.64% in that time.

-Wall Street will be looking for positivity from Syndax Pharmaceuticals as it approaches its next earnings report date.
-In that report, analysts expect Syndax Pharmaceuticals to post earnings of -$0.64 per share.
-This would mark a year-over-year decline of 135.36%.
+Syndax Pharmaceuticals will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of -$0.64, down 135.36% from the prior-year quarter.

-Any recent changes to analyst estimates for Syndax Pharmaceuticals should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Syndax Pharmaceuticals.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.23% higher.
-Syndax Pharmaceuticals currently has a Zacks Rank of #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 6.13% higher.
+Syndax Pharmaceuticals is holding a Zacks Rank of #1 (Strong Buy) right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report